Romsey, Victoria: Today

-Romsey has a skate park, one petrol station [Caltex], banks, one IGA supermarket, a fresh produce store, a chemist, several medical centres, a dentist, a (closed) pub and a primary school.
+Romsey has a skate park, one petrol station [Ampol], banks, two supermarkets (IGA and Coles), a butcher, a fresh food deli, a chemist, several medical centres, several hairdressers, a dentist, two pubs (one closed) and a primary school.
 The local Lions Park is built around Five Mile Creek, a small creek running through the town.
 After extensive renovations were carried out in the historic Shire of Romsey Council Chambers building and the old Romsey Post Office building, a public library operates in the former Council Chambers building, which opened in 2008, whilst the old post office building operates as part of the Romsey Service Centre for the local government.

 There is an all abilities park space.

 Four Christian churches serve Romsey: the Anglican Parish of Lancefield and Romsey; St Mary's Catholic Parish of Romsey and Lancefield; Encourage Church (A member of Australian Christian Churches); and the Romsey Uniting Church.
 The four churches gather together in an annual ecumenical service in winter.
 During the Christmas season all of the trees down the main street are also decorated like Christmas trees.